 Cross-origin resource sharing (CORS) lets user agents make cross-domain server requests.
-In Identity Cloud, you can configure CORS to allow browsers from trusted domains to access Identity Cloud protected resources.
-For example, you might want a custom web application running on your own domain to get an end-user’s profile information using the Identity Cloud REST API.
+In AM, you can configure CORS to allow browsers from trusted domains to access AM-protected resources.
+For example, you might want a custom web application running on your own domain to get an end-user’s profile information using the AM REST API.

 sdkapp.example.com.
-You might need to add accepted origin domains to the configuration, depending on the DNS alias you give to your apps.
+You need to add accepted origin domains to the configuration based on the DNS alias you give to your apps.

 This documentation assumes the following configuration:

 AM displays the configuration of your new CORS filter.

 Figure 1.
 Example of the completed ForgeRock SDK CORS filter